grabsch/moodle-cleanupusers_manualacc_checker/README.md

 # moodle-cleanupusers_manualacc_checker
 Subplugin for moodle-tool_cleanupusers for manual accounts

-This subpugin requires the moodle toot tool_cleanupusers.
+This subplugin requires the moodle tool tool_cleanupusers.
 This Tool can be found here:

 https://github.com/eLearning-TUDarmstadt/moodle-tool_cleanupusers

-The subplugin shoud be paces unter:  admin/tool/cleanupusers/userstatus.
+The subplugin should be placed unter:  admin/tool/cleanupusers/userstatus.

-This subplugin is a compelte copy of the subplugin "timechecker", and suspends and deletes accounts with auth_type = 'manual'.
+This subplugin is a complete copy of the subplugin "timechecker", and suspends and deletes accounts with auth_type = 'manual'.

 # Timechecker